ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

 Thus, a step is represented by a verb of **action** ("cutting", "pouring", "mixing") and an **ingredient** ("carrots", "leaks", "cheese", etc.).
 The string type enables to formalize the spoken language with token words which can be understood and spoken naturally both by the robot and an elder person.

+This interface is stateless, as each incoming step is processed independently.
+It is a data interface, transmitting structured step descriptions, and is strongly-typed to ensure the integrity and validation of the step format.

-To communicate with the speaker, it uses a data interface called Speaker.srv, exposing the data of the text to be spoken.
+To communicate with the speaker, it uses a data interface called *Speaker.srv*, exposing the data of the text to be spoken.

 .. code-block:: text